 6.4 Glossary

 Advocate

 A specialist lawyer who can represent clients in the senior courts, as opposed to a solicitor (although there is now a third category of lawyers known as "solicitor-advocates").
 Advocates are similar to barristers in England and Wales.

 Ancillary crave

 Any second and subsequent legal remedies requested by the pursuer / petitioner, as stated in the initial writ / summons.

 Counsel

 Another term for an advocate or solicitor-advocate.

-Decree

-The order of the judge or sheriff disposing of a case.
+Decree The order of the judge or sheriff disposing of a case.

-Defender / respondent

-The person or body against whom a case is raised.
+Defender / respondent The person or body against whom a case is raised.

-Disposal

-Completion of a case following the issuing of a final judgment.
+Disposal Completion of a case following the issuing of a final judgment.

-Initial writ / summons

-A form of document used to commence some court cases.
+Initial writ / summons A form of document used to commence some court cases.

-Initiation

-The registration of a case with the court.
+Initiation The registration of a case with the court.

-Principal crave

-The first legal remedy requested by the pursuer / petitioner, as stated in the initial writ / summons, etc.

-Pursuer / petitioner

-The person or body who is raising the court case.
+Principal crave The first legal remedy requested by the pursuer / petitioner, as stated in the initial writ / summons, etc. Pursuer / petitioner The person or body who is raising the court case.
 In simple procedure cases, the pursuer is known as the claimant.

-Reclaiming motion

-Appeals from the Outer House of the Court of Session, which are raised in the Inner House.
+Reclaiming motion Appeals from the Outer House of the Court of Session, which are raised in the Inner House.
+Sisted Cases that have been suspended.

-Sisted

-Cases that have been suspended.
 Known as pause in simple procedure.

-Summary Application

-Form of application in the sheriff court for a variety of statutory applications, including certain kinds of statutory appeal to the sheriff as distinct from an initial writ, small claims or summary cause.
+Summary Application Form of application in the sheriff court for a variety of statutory applications, including certain kinds of statutory appeal to the sheriff as distinct from an initial writ, small claims or summary cause.
+Tell us what you think We are always interested to hear from our users about how our statistics are used, and how they can be improved.
+Comments and suggestions We are committed to continual improvement and would welcome any comments or suggestions on how the Civil Justice Statistics in Scotland bulletin could be improved or adapted in future.
+Feedback survey We'd appreciate it if you would complete our short feedback survey on this publication.
+Enquiries For enquiries about this publication please contact:

-An Official Statistics publication for Scotland

-Official and National Statistics are produced to high professional standards set out in the Code of Practice for Official Statistics.
-Both undergo regular quality assurance reviews to ensure that they meet customer needs and are produced free from any political interference.

-Correspondence and enquiries

-For enquiries about this publication please contact:

-Paul Gona,

-Justice Analytical Services, Telephone: 0300 244 4931,

-email: justice_analysts@gov.scot

-For general enquiries about Scottish Government statistics please contact:
+Paul Gona Justice Analytical Services, Email: justice\analysts@gov.scot Telephone: 0300 244 4931 For general enquiries about Scottish Government statistics please contact:

-Office of the Chief Statistician, Telephone: 0131 244 0442,

-email: statistics.enquiries@gov.scot

-Complaints and suggestions

-If you are not satisfied with our service or have any comments or suggestions, please write to the Chief Statistician, St Andrews House, Edinburgh, EH1 3DG, Telephone: (0131) 244 0302, email statistics.enquiries@gov.scot.

-If you would like to be consulted about statistical collections or receive notification of publications, please register your interest at www.gov.scot/scotstat Details of forthcoming publications can be found at https://www.gov.scot/publications/official-statistics-forthcoming-publications/

-ISBN: 978-1-80525-759-2

-Crown Copyright

-You may use or re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
-See:
+Office of the Chief Statistician Email: statistics.enquiries@gov.scot Join our mailing list If you would like to receive notification about statistical publications, or find out about consultations on our statistics please join the ScotStat mailing list.
+Future publications Details of future publications can be found on the Scottish Government's forthcoming publications page.
+ISBN: 978-1-83601-214-6 Crown Copyright You may use or re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+See: www.nationalarchives.gov.uk/doc/open-government-licence

-www.nationalarchives.gov.uk/doc/open-government-licence

-Produced for The Scottish Government by APS Group Scotland, 21 Tennant Street, Edinburgh EH6 5NA PPDAS1279282 (04/23)